osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

 ) AS v);
 # Top 26 out of 320 (approx. 8%) vendors in total defects caused 80% of total defects for our company
 ```

+### How many of the top suppliers contribute to 80% of total downtime?

 The query below is the exact same as the one above but is for total downtime.